MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-visual-studio-code/clone-github-repository.md

 1. Open the command palette with the key combination of <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>.
 1. At the command palette prompt, enter `gitcl`, select the **Git: Clone** command, then select **Clone from GitHub** and press **Enter**.
 1. When prompted for the **Repository URL**, select clone from GitHub, then press **Enter**.
-1. If you are asked to sign into GitHub, complete the sign-in process.
+1. If you're asked to sign into GitHub, complete the sign-in process.
 1. Enter [azure-samples/js-e2e-express-server](https://github.com/Azure-Samples/js-e2e-express-server) in the **Repository URL** field.
 1. Select (or create) the local directory into which you want to clone the project then select **Select as Repository Destination**.
 1. When you receive the notification asking if you want to open the cloned repository, select **Open**.